ORM

 By default, Opis Database ORM assumes that the table’s primary key is an autoincrementing key.

-If you want to provide a custom primary key you must set the $primaryKeyType
+If you want to provide a custom primary key you must set the $primaryKeyType property to

-and overwrite the generatePrimaryKey
+Model::PRIMARY_KEY_CUSTOM and overwrite the generatePrimaryKey method.

 You must make sure that the generated primary key is a unique value.